This is part of my 4-year bootstrapping retrospective. Part 1: Why Bootstrapping Was The Only Logical Choice.

 That leads me to the present: I’m writing this essay to share what I learned with you.

-Despite this all sounding like a horrible (and preventable) situation, we made the right (hard) decision, and in my opinion, I’ve acted in a way that leaves me with my head held high & feeling good about my husband and I and the way we handled things, and still have the respect and friendship of our now-former customers and partners… and that’s all that really matters to me, in the end.
+Despite this all sounding like a horrible (and preventable) situation, we made the right (hard) decision, and in my opinion, I’ve acted in a way that leaves me with my head held high & feeling good about how my husband and I handled things.
+We still have the respect and friendship of our now-former customers and partners… and that’s all that really matters to me, in the end.
 What are the fevered dreams of random strangers on the internet, compared to that?
 Nothing.